 • Prices are set by the salon

-• Working hours are dictated by the employer/salon owner
+• Working hours are dictated by the employer or salary owner

-• You either receive a salary, or commission based, but not the full profit
+• You either receive a salary or commission-based income, but not the full profit

 • You are not your own brand